corrode/corrode.github.io/content/blog/dyn-compatibility/index.md

    = help: only type `Button` implements `Widget`; consider using it directly instead.
 ```

-That all sounds sounds pretty confusing.
+That all sounds pretty confusing.

 - What does "not dyn compatible" mean?
 - Shouldn't the `dyn` part take care of it?